 Blood Sugar Sex Magik is the fifth studio album by the Red Hot Chili Peppers, released in 1991.
 It was the band's breakout album, propelling the four members to widespread success thanks to the singles "Under the Bridge" and "Give It Away", both of which are considered to be the band's signature songs.
 The album represents a fusion of the band's funkier, sex-filled elements along with a new, more melodic style that the band continued all the way from 1999's Californication onward.
 In addition, the album is notable for each song fading into the next one, making it the only Chili Peppers album (so far) do so.

 It was the first Chili Peppers album produced by the legendary Rick Rubin, who remained their producer until 2011, after the release of their tenth album I'm With You.
-It has sold over 13 million copies and is credited with having helped fuel the revival of Alternative Rock, along with albums such as Nirvana's Nevermind and Guns N' Roses's Use Your Illusion.
+It has sold over 13 million copies and is credited with having helped fuel the revival of Alternative Rock, along with albums such as Nirvana's Nevermind and R.E.M.'s Out of Time (the album was released on the exact same day as Nevermind to boot).
 The band got cameos in The Simpsons episode "Krusty Gets Cancelled", and was featured on Saturday Night Live.

 While Kiedis, Flea, and Smith enjoyed their new-found success, guitarist John Frusciante (21 years old at the time, eight years younger than the rest of the members) felt ostracised due to the constant pressures to perform better.
 He hated performing live and began sabotaging some of their performances, using hard drugs, and drifting apart from the rest of the members.
 He left the band mid-tour in early 1992 (causing almost all of their Japanese tour dates to get cancelled), forcing the band to consider numerous guitarists before settling on Jane's Addiction guitarist Dave Navarro.
 Frusciante later returned to the band in 1998 for the release of Californication.